What Is WPM in Typing?

 3) Fix your most common mistakes

-4) Use touch typing + good posture
+4) Use touch typing and good posture

 FAQ: WPM (Words Per Minute)